1. PowerGoblin Service Instance

 7. Run

-8. Data sources
+10. Data sources

 To better understand the logic behind PowerGoblin's measurement, we will familiarize ourselves with the application's terminology first.

-PowerGoblin Instance
+PowerGoblin Service Instance

-The instance has the following associated properties:
+The instance keeps track of the following entities:

-• Global configuration for the instance
+• Global configuration of the instance

-• Uptime, log file count etc. live data
+• Uptime etc. live data

 Session